aa2il/pySDR/README.md

       git clone https://github.com/aa2il/pySDR
       git clone https://github.com/aa2il/libs
       git clone https://github.com/aa2il/data

+      You will also need to make sure that the python interpretor can find the libraries.
+      Under tcsh, execute the following and/or add it to your .cshrc file:

+              setenv PYTHONPATH $HOME/Python/libs

+      Under bash, the equivalent is something like this:

+              export PYTHONPATH="$HOME/Python/libs"

 3) Build components that deal with the SDR device:
    Note!
 As of October 2024, the latest version of Soapy is broken.
 I'm using an older build.